jwControl/squash-system/README.md

 # squash-system
-C# application built in ASP.NET framework, which allows to draw player and mix them in the squash courts This is one of the first my c# first application created to excersise object oriented programming and working on .NET framework.
+C# application built in ASP.NET framework, which allows to draw player and mix them in the squash courts This is one of mt firs c# application created to excersise object oriented programming and working in .NET framework.